 Fun Fact: Scooby-Doo was a Great Dane.

 History of Great Dane Dalmatian:

-Even though the hybrid dogs were being bred for decades, they only gained popularity in the 2000s, and since then more and more mixed breeds have been developed.
+Even though hybrid dogs were being bred for decades, they only gained popularity in the 2000s, and since then more and more mixed breeds have been developed.

-Great Dane Dalmatian is the latest breed, the exact origin is still a mystery, but most people believed that the main purpose behind the development was to produce a friendly, calm, and large size dog with the spotted coat of Dalmatian.
+Great Dane Dalmatian is the latest breed, the exact origin is still a mystery, but most people believed that the main purpose behind the development was to produce a friendly, calm, and large size dog with the spotted coat of a Dalmatian.

-What Great Dane Dalmatian inherit from Parents?
+What Great Dane Dalmatians inherit from their Parents?

 It is a relatively new breed, still under development, so it is too early to know what Great Dane Dalmatian inherited from its parent breeds.
 But we can do a quick prediction by looking closely at Dalmatian and Great Dane.